Azure/azure-quickstart-templates/quickstarts/microsoft.network/load-balancer-ip-configured-backend-pool/README.md

 ---
-description: This template is used to demonstrate how ARM Templates can be used to configure the Backend Pool of a Load Balancer by IP Address as outlined in the [Backend Pool management](https://docs.microsoft.com/azure/load-balancer/backend-pool-management) document.
+description: This template is used to demonstrate how ARM Templates can be used to configure the Backend Pool of a Load Balancer by IP Address as outlined in the [Backend Pool management](https&#58;//docs.microsoft.com/azure/load-balancer/backend-pool-management) document.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: load-balancer-ip-configured-backend-pool
 languages:
 - json
 ---